awsdocs/amazon-emr-release-guide/doc_source/emr-presto-glue.md

   ]
   ```

   To specify a Data Catalog in a different AWS account, add the `hive.metastore.glue.catalogid` property as shown in the following JSON example\.
 Replace `acct-id` with the AWS account of the Data Catalog\.
+Using a Data Catalog in another AWS account is not available using Amazon EMR version 5\.15\.0 and earlier\.

   ```
   [